All full-time and some part-time, active colleagues are eligible for Sysco-sponsored benefits.

 If you are currently enrolled in a Sysco-sponsored national medical plan, you can also reach out to a Healthcare Advocate for all of your benefits questions.
 The Aetna Healthcare Advocates are available or you can send an email through the Total Rewards Café.

 Yes.
-Your spouse can reach out to the Sysco Benefits Center.
-Your spouse can reach out to a Healthcare Advocate only if you are currently enrolled in a Sysco-sponsored national medical plan.
-However, your spouse will need to provide verification information including your name, the last four digits of your Social Security number, and your date of birth and zip code.
+Your spouse or domestic partner can reach out to the Sysco Benefits Center.
+Your spouse or domestic partner can reach out to the Aetna Healthcare Advocate only if you are currently enrolled in a Sysco-sponsored national medical plan.
+However, your spouse or domestic partner will need to provide verification information including your name, the last four digits of your Social Security number, your date of birth and zip code.

 Yes.
 Contact the Sysco Benefits Center to learn the details.